AirDroid Business

 If the issue persists, turn off Bluetooth on both devices for about 20-30 seconds, then enable it again.

-If still your iPhone declined AirDrop, head to the next solution.
+If your iPhone still declined AirDrop, head to the next solution.

 enable-bluetooth